bebraw/react-bundle-2017/src/pages/copy/learning-journey.md

 ### Understand your build tools
 - *SurviveJS - Webpack* → Learn all the ins and outs of Webpack from basic setup to advanced techniques like code splitting.
+- *SurviveJS - Maintenance* → Meant for anyone who has to develop and maintain JavaScript applications or packages.
+This book gathers the best development practices so you'll be able to maintain your code for a long time to come.

 ### Integrate 3rd party libraries
 - *React + D3v4* → Dive into 7 fun projects that build interactive visualizations, create animations, and implement fast performance with canvas.
 Learn everything there is to know about building beautiful apps with React.